 The course is presented as a live webinar on the second Tuesday of each month, at 8:00 am Pacific time for 90 minutes.
 The webinars are recorded and accessed on this page for those who cannot make the sessions.
-Watch Great Books Webinars from the past year.
+Watch Great Books Webinars from the past year on Youtube.

 Academic Credit: Students taking the course for credit should submit a post paper to Dr. Garrison at the end of each trimester.
 Bachelors level post-papers 6-9 pages in length, Masters level post-papers 10-15 pages in length, and Doctoral level 20-25 pages.
 Papers should be written in APA style, with footnotes.

 – To understand the qualities that distinguish a literary work as a “Great Book.”